robocorp/robotframework-lsp/robotframework-ls/docs/config.md

 - `robot.editor.4spacesTab`: used to put 4 spaces instead of using tabs or indenting to a tab level in the editor (default: true).

+- `robot.completions.keywords.format`: used to configure how keywords from libraries will be applied during code-completion.

 Development/debug settings
 ---------------------------